 Renowned author and Nobel laureate Samuel Beckett originally wrote his four-character play Fin de Partie (1957) in French, later translating it into English himself as Endgame.
 He said that writing in language that was not his mother tongue enabled him to adopt a more straightforward and direct style.
 Together with En Attendant Godot, Fin de Partie is reckoned among Beckett’s most important works.
 In it, Beckett pares drama down to the essence: a handful of people in a single space, passing the time together, their sole concern to await the end.

 György Kurtág’s compositions with his stark, concentrated, intensely expressive style, have left an indelible imprint on twentieth century music history.
 Het is able to evoke whole universes in just a few bars.
 His opera debut promises to be extraordinary.

 Markus Stenz has been chief conductor of the Netherlands Radio Philharmonic Orchestra since the 2012-2013 season, and is lauded for his performances of the contemporary symphonic and stage music repertoire.
-It was a while ago that the Netherlands Radio Philharmonic Orchestra was in the orchestral pit with Dutch National Opera, this was the last time with Legende in 2011.
+The last time the Netherlands Radio Philharmonic Orchestra was at Dutch National Opera was June 2018 with George Benjamin's Lessons in Love and Violence.

 Netherlands Radio Philharmonic Orchestra